McKinney-Vento & Foster Youth

 School Selection & Student Rights

-• Immediate enrollment in the school they last attended (school of origin) or the local school where you are currently staying, even if you do not have all the documents normally required at the time of enrollment.
+• Immediate enrollment in the school they last attended (school of origin) or the local school where they currently reside, even if they do not have all the documents normally required at the time of enrollment.

-• Continue to attend their school of origin, if requested by you and it is in the best interest.
+• Continue to attend their school of origin, if requested, and it is in the best interest of the student.

 • Receive the full protections and services provided under all federal and state laws, as it relates to homeless children, youth, and their families.